mlswg/mls-extensions/draft-ietf-mls-extensions.md

 their data within the protocol.
 However, it does not provide guidance on how extensions can or should safely interact with the base MLS protocol.
 The goal of this section is to simplify the task of developing MLS extensions.

-## Security

-An extension is called safe if it does not modify the base MLS protocol or other MLS extensions beyond using components of the Safe Extension API.
-The Safe Extension API provides the following security guarantee: If an application uses MLS and only safe MLS extensions, then the security guarantees of the base MLS protocol and the security guarantees of safe extensions, each analyzed in isolation, still hold for the composed extended MLS protocol.
-In other words, the Safe Extension API protects applications from careless extension developers.
-As long as all used extensions are safe, it is not possible that a combination of extensions  (the developers of which did not know about each other) impedes the security of the base MLS protocol or any used extension.
-No further analysis of the combination is necessary.
-This also means that any security vulnerabilities introduced by one extension do not spread to other extensions or the base MLS.

 ## Extension state: anchoring, storage and agreement